 Balloon dilation (widening) of the aortic valve, using a thin, flexible tube (catheter) with an inflatable balloon at its tip, may be recommended in some cases to open the valve wider.
 This procedure is performed in the hospital's cardiac catheterization laboratory by specialized pediatric cardiologists.

 Critical aortic stenosis requires immediate medical attention.
-This usually involves starting the infant on a medication to keep the a blood vessel that normally closes soon after birth (patent ductus arteriosus) open until the aortic valve can be opened up in the catheterization lab.
+This usually involves starting the infant on a medication to keep the blood vessel that normally closes soon after birth (patent ductus arteriosus) open until the aortic valve can be opened up in the catheterization lab.